ericspod/PiProjects/router/Readme.md

 ### Setup Wireless

 The wireless connection is through wlan0 which will be managed using hostapd.
+The following will setup wlan0 to broadcast a wireless network clients can connect to and access the network.

  1. Install `hostapd`: `sudo apt-get install hostapd`